MarkThackham/MarkThackham.github.io/index.md

 Welcome to my professional homepage!
 I am a data scientist passionate about research, open source, and building impactful data-driven solutions.

-PhD Statistician and Actuary with 20 years building, deploying and validating predictive models in financial services.
-Experienced analytics team leader with strong stakeholder management.
-Demonstrated hands-on modelling skills in: Python, R, SAS, SQL.
+I am a PhD Statistician and Actuary with 21 years building, deploying and validating predictive models for banks insuers and fintechs.

 ---